Muhammad0Awais/SDP_NB_RF_meta_analysis/README.md

 After running all the cells the code will output the forest plots, and also it will save the forests plots in the folder named _forest_pdf_

-PS: The code is written and tested on Google Colab.
+PS: The code is written and tested on Google Colab, you can open the code in Colab by clicking the **Open In Colab** button and reproduce the results.